Learn Solo Jazz

 6th of March – 4th of May

-Registration for all other courses will open on the 18th of April
+Registration for the other courses will open on Thursday, April 17th at noon.

 What is Solo Jazz?